neow3j/neow3j/README.md

 By using **neow3j**, you will happily play with NEO and end up "neow'ing" around like [Bongo Cat](https://knowyourmeme.com/memes/bongo-cat).
 You can now focus on building Java/Android applications that use the [functions](#NEO-API-Support) provided by the NEO blockchain -- without being concerned on writing specific code to integrate with NEO nodes/clients.

-Neow3j is developed and maintained by [AxLabs](https://axlabs.com).
+Neow3j is an open-source project developed by the community and maintained by [AxLabs](https://axlabs.com).

 ## Features